China's new home price growth slows as speculative curbs bite - Up News Info

 “In most cities, both newly built and resale homes have seen a clear slowdown in price growth,” said Zhang Dawei, chief analyst with property agency Centaline.

-“The housing price growth is expected to continue to soften, as the credit policy returns to normal, (from ease to tight),” Zhang said.
+“The housing price growth is expected to continue to soften, as the credit policy returns to normal (from easy to tight),” Zhang said.

-“The tight credit and continuing regulations to close loopholes (for speculation) is the key reason for the slowdown of housing prices,” said Xu Xiaole, analyst at Beike Research Institute.

 Article content